Click Frenzy: Click Frenzy 2012

 The inaugural Click Frenzy event was heavily promoted in Australian media including the major television networks and online newspapers.
 Numerous Australian and international retailers and brands were involved, including Myer, Bing Lee, Microsoft, Toys R Us, Dell, Target and Priceline.
 Organisers boasted of their preparedness to deal with the expected popularity.
 "We're expecting up to 1 million site visits [to clickfrenzy.com.au] and we're prepared for this," the spokesperson said.
 However the site failed almost immediately after the sale period starting.
 There was a rapid backlash from the Australian public, with trending of the "#clickfail" hashtag on Twitter and creation of various memes mocking the event.
 Click Frenzy co-founder Grant Arnott appeared on Channel 9's Today Show the next morning expressing disappointment at the website's initial failure.

 At the time commentators suggested this incident could further damage the struggling Australian retail sector, and also hurt the credibility of other online product and service providers.
 Speculation had also been raised that the event was a scam to profit from the collection of users' personal information and premiums paid by participating retailers.

 There were mixed responses from the retailers involved.
 Some reportedly paid up to $33,000 for an advertisement at the site, and considered asking for refunds in the aftermath.
 However, other retailers such as Windsor Smith, Booktopia, MyDeal.com.au and EzyDVD had been very happy with the increase in sales and traffic that Click Frenzy had driven to their websites.
 Although the Click Frenzy site itself failed, some consumers bypassed the Click Frenzy site and shopped directly with the retailers involved instead.

 In 2017, Arnott claimed that despite the problems, Click Frenzy 2012 had still "generated extraordinary sales for retailers".

+In late March 2026 the company went into liquidation.
+On Wednesday, 1 April its website displayed the message:

+“Click Frenzy Pty Ltd (in Liquidation).
+(Receivers and managers appointed)”.